430 S Broadway, Baltimore, MD 21231410.522.2668

 - About Volunteers in Medicine

 The Esperanza Health Services Clinic, a primary care clinic providing services free-of-charge, was established to help meet the health and wellness needs of the medically-indigent community served by the Associated Catholic Charities Esperanza Center.
-The clinic only serves individuals who are ineligible to enroll in medical insurance programs due to the following circumstances:
+The clinic only serves individuals who are unable to enroll in medical insurance programs due to the following circumstances:

 Esperanza Center Health Services offers the following services provided by our volunteer physicians, dentists, health care provider partners and staff:

-• Adult and pediatric primary and urgent care
+• Adult and pediatric primary care

 • Adult and pediatric preventive dental care

-• Referrals to other specialists as needed
+• Referrals to other specialists as needed (pending qualification criteria)

 Other Services Provided